Brandon-Baker11/Configuring-Active-Directory/README.md

 Make sure you click the ***Use the following IP address:*** bubble in the ***Internet Protocol Version 4 (TCP/IPv4) Properties*** window.
 Then type the following address information and click ***OK***.
-> We are using ***127.0.0.1*** as the preferred DNS server because that address is known as the "loopback" address meaning that when this address is pinged, the machine that pings it will ping itself and the DC address will use itself as the DNS server.
+> We are using ***127.0.0.1*** as the preferred DNS server because that address is known as the "loopback" address meaning that when this address is pinged, the machine that pings it will ping itself and the DC will use itself as the DNS server.
 ![Screenshot7](https://github.com/Brandon-Baker11/Configuring-Active-Directory/assets/140644499/ebbcd7eb-84e8-45ae-82d6-211f94557b91)